Switch from Infusionsoft

 3. Create a tag in ConvertKit

 Inside ConvertKit go to Subscribers, then click "+ Create a tag" in the sidebar.
-Give your tag a name (it can match the Infusionsoft tag you just exported).
+Give your tag a name (it can match the MailChimp list you just exported).

 4. Import your CSV

 Click Import Subscribers and wait.
-You'll receive an email once the import has finished.
-But it will usually start within about a minute, so if you refresh the page you'll see the subscriber count on your tag start to increase.
+You'll receive an email once the import has finished, but it will usually start within about a minute.
+If you refresh the page you'll see the subscriber count on your tag start to increase.

 5. Repeat the process for each tag in Infusionsoft